Dorsey's Square jumps in market debut, offering hope to tech startups

 Investors wary of Square's valuation likely waited until the shares landed on the public market to buy, analysts said, and the weak price set on Wednesday created a pile-on Thursday morning that drove the stock higher.

-"The IPO buyers have very healthy skepticism about unicorn valuations," said Chris Bulger, managing director of Bulger Partners, a tech advisory firm in Boston.
+"The IPO buyers have very healthy scepticism about unicorn valuations," said Chris Bulger, managing director of Bulger Partners, a tech advisory firm in Boston.

 Despite Square's 42 percent valuation drop from its last private financing round, most backers scored a payday.
 Investors who bought shares a year ago were protected by a 'ratchet', ensuring they would get a 20 percent return, and some early-stage investors bought Square at less than a dollar a share.